The Internal Revenue Service has increased the 2022 standard mileage rates used to calculate the deductible costs of

 Beginning on July 1, 2022, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

-58.5 cents per mile for business miles driven, an increase of 2.5 cents from the rate for 2021.
+- 62.5 cents per mile for business miles driven, increased 4 cents

-18 cents per mile driven for medical or moving purposes, increased from 16 cents for 2021.
+- 22 cents per mile driven for medical or moving purposes, increased from 18 cents

 The standard mileage rate for business is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.